 - Reporting: All of the above processes need to be included in reports so you can understand how the inventory management process is performing.

-There are a lot of things to manage, and that is why I use inventory management software to help me, which we will go through at the end of this article.
+There are a lot of things to manage, and that is why I use cloud based inventory management software to help me, which we will go through at the end of this article.

 Inventory Management Best Practices